iossifovlab/gpf/wdae/docs/users.rst

    :align: right

-Whether a user has a password or not can be seen in the 'Has password' column, where a tick symbol indicates 'yes', while a cross is 'no'.
+Whether a user has a password or not can be seen in the 'Has password' column, where a tick symbol indicates 'yes' and empty cell 'no'.

 Edit user
 ++++++++++++